Palestinians rush to buy food and struggle under strikes as Israel readies possible ground operation

 “As Gaza loses power, hospitals lose power, putting newborns in incubators and elderly patients on oxygen at risk.
 Kidney dialysis stops, and X-rays can’t be taken,” said Fabrizio Carboni, ICRC’s regional director.
 “Without electricity, hospitals risk turning into morgues.”

-After Hamas militants stormed through a border fence Saturday and massacred hundreds of Israelis in their homes, on the streets and at an outdoor music festival, Israeli Prime Minister Benjamin Netanyahu vowed to "crush and destroy" the group, which has governed Gaza since 2007.
+After Hamas militants stormed into Israel on Saturday and massacred hundreds of people in their homes, on the streets and at an outdoor music festival, Israeli Prime Minister Benjamin Netanyahu vowed to "crush" the group, which has governed Gaza since 2007.

-“Every Hamas member is a dead man,” Netanyahu said in a televised address late Wednesday.

 The Israeli government is under intense public pressure to topple the militant group rather than continuing to try to bottle it up in Gaza after four previous conflicts ended with Hamas still firmly in charge of the territory.
 Israel has mobilized 360,000 reservists, massed additional forces near Gaza and evacuated tens of thousands of residents from nearby communities.

-Netanyahu now has the backing of a new war Cabinet that includes a longtime opposition politician.
-The U.S. has also pledged unwavering support, and Secretary of State Antony Blinken arrived in Tel Aviv on Thursday to meet with Netanyahu and other Israeli leaders.
-He plans to meet Friday with Palestinian President Mahmoud Abbas and Jordan’s King Abdullah II.
+The U.S. has also pledged unwavering support, and Secretary of State Antony Blinken arrived in Tel Aviv on Thursday to meet with Israeli leaders.
+He plans to meet Friday with Palestinian President Mahmoud Abbas, whose authority is confined to the occupied West Bank, and Jordan’s King Abdullah II.

+“You may be strong enough on your own to defend yourselves, but as long as America exists you will never have to," Blinken said after meeting with Netanyahu.
+"We will always be there by your side.”

+Israel captured the West Bank, along with Gaza and east Jerusalem, in a 1967 war.
+The Palestinians want all three territories for their future state, but there have been no peace talks in over a decade.

-The Israeli military said overnight strikes targeted Hamas' elite Nukhba forces, including command centers used by the fighters who attacked Israel on Saturday, and the home of a senior Hamas naval operative that it said was used to store unspecified weapons.
+In Gaza, the Israeli military said overnight strikes targeted Hamas' elite Nukhba forces, including command centers used by the fighters who attacked Israel on Saturday, and the home of a senior Hamas naval operative that it said was used to store unspecified weapons.
+Other airstrikes killed commanders from two smaller militant groups, according to media linked to those organizations.

-Another airstrike killed a commander with the Islamic Jihad armed group in his family home in the northern town of Beit Lahia, according to media linked to the group.
-And a commander from a small, leftist militant group was also killed in a strike, along with some of his relatives, the group's media said.

-“Right now we are focused on taking out their senior leadership,” Hecht, the military spokesman, said.
-"Not only the military leadership, but also the governmental leadership, all the way up to (top Hamas leader Yehia) Sinwar.
-They were directly connected."
+“Right now we are focused on taking out their senior leadership,” Hecht, the military spokesman, said of Hamas.
+“Not only the military leadership, but also the governmental leadership, all the way up to (top Hamas leader Yehia) Sinwar.”

-The Hamas-run Interior Ministry said Israeli strikes demolished two multistory houses without warning, killing and wounding “a large number” of people, mainly civilians.
-Hamas has threatened to kill hostages if Israel strikes Palestinian civilians without warning.
+Drone footage filmed by The Associated Press revealed extensive damage at the Shati refugee camp, on the Mediterranean coast in the north of Gaza, following overnight airstrikes.
+Residents picked their way through the rubble as fire and rescue crews looked for survivors.

 Hecht said Israel was not “doing carpet bombing, though some people would like to see that.”
 He said targeting decisions were based on intelligence and civilians were warned.